microsoft/AzureTRE/docs/bootstrapping.md

 # Bootstrapping

+This document covers the steps that have to be executed manually before Azure TRE can be deployed (both manually or using the CI/CD).

 ## Login to Azure

 Run `login` command and select the Azure subscription you wish to deploy Azure TRE to: